 Towards a Common Authorship Management Practice

 Recently, the question of authorship has been a source of open debates, which has at times overflowed research corridors and watered down the research efforts undertaken by the Africa UNDS to produce high-impact and world-class publications.
 This has equally played down and undermined the strategic role of the UN in experience and knowledge sharing in providing understanding and management of global issues.
-The aim of the ongoing reforms for a more result-driven United Nations and the calling to deliver as one, has exposed the imperative to rethink and repurpose UN publications as the main vehicles of its thoughts across the continent.
-This has raised the urgent need for a common policy to guide authorship management practice and where the respect for intellectual property rights becomes inalienable to the author.
+The aim of the ongoing reforms for a more result-driven United Nations and the call to deliver as one has exposed the imperative to rethink and repurpose UN publications as the main vehicles of its thoughts across the continent.